 The dollar index clearly followed a downtrend on Wednesday, as it tumbled as from the 96.45 level around 13:00 UTC to close this bearish trend by 20:00 UTC at the 96.22 level.
 Today, the asset initiated its session at 00:00 UTC as it traded at the 96.24 level, but shifted to a much volatile trend.
 Hovering above the Ichimoku Cloud indicator suggests an uptrend for today, keep an eye.

 In regards to events due in the U.S. today, consider trading assets such as the EUR/USD, GBP/USD, AUD/USD, and Wall Street indices on our trading platform.

 The Brent crude oil-apr16 and the Gold vs Oil pair can be traded once it is made available on the platform.

-The ASX F-MAR17, Kospi, Hang Seng, Bitcoin and Ethereum are all available for trade on the Classic Binary Options, consider trading these.
+The ASX F-MAR17, Kospi, Hang Seng, Bitcoin and Ethereum are all available for trade on the Classic Digital Options, consider trading these.